nafasebra/audio-renamer/README.md

 # audio-renamer
-Get audio and set filename with title and artist audio file. bassed on React(typescript) and ID3 library.
+This app Gets audio and sets filename with title and artist audio file. bassed on React(typescript) and ID3 library.
 <br>

 ### 📸 Screenshot